 In an effort to ensure that we can provide adequate space for our returning students, and to provide an accurate count of rooms available for new students, we offer a room reservation system.

 If you are planning on living in residence as a first year student, please fill out the 'New Student Residence Application' and submit your $150 damage deposit here.
 These two things will secure your placement in residence.
 If you have any questions, or need help with the application, do not hesitate to contact your Enrollment Officer.

 Returning students who desire to live in residence must fill out a Returning Student Residence Form.
 Additionally, each returning student is responsible for ensuring that your $150 damage deposit is still on your student account.
 This can be done by checking your Populi account or by contacting the Business Office.
 There is no deadline for returning students to take these steps, however students will not be able to return to residence until both of these steps have been completed and confirmed.
-Students who choose to withdraw their application for residence past the dates of July 1 (for fall semester) and December 1 (for winter semester) will forfeit $100 of their damage deposit.
+Students who choose to withdraw their application for residence will forfeit their damage deposit.